-1.59 If you have acted in contravention of the election rules, you can apply for relief from the penalties for any offence.

-1.60 You should always seek legal advice if considering applying for relief.

-1.61 For more information:
+- 1.59 If you have acted in contravention of the election rules, you can apply for relief from the penalties for any offence. - 1.60 You should always seek legal advice if considering applying for relief. - 1.61 For more information:

-Parish and community council elections > England and Wales > Candidates > Part 4 of 6 visit www.hmcourts- service.gov.uk/HMCSCourtFinder/FormFinder.do, and enter the form number LOC002 or contact the Election Petitions Office at the Royal Courts of Justice at:
+visit www.hmcourts- service.gov.uk/HMCSCourtFinder/FormFinder.do, and enter the form number LOC002 or contact the Election Petitions Office at the Royal Courts of Justice at: